Bouzmine/metho/README.md

 ## Technologies

-The technologies in use in this project are [Ionic](http://ionicframework.com), [AngularJS](http://angularjs.org), [PouchDB](http://pouchdb.com),  and [Cordova](http://cordova.apache.org).
+The technologies in use in this project are [Ionic](http://ionicframework.com), [Angular](http://angular.io), [PouchDB](http://pouchdb.com),  and [Cordova](http://cordova.apache.org).
 This means it is an hybrid app (app using web technologies).
 Languages in use are HTML, CSS and JavaScript.

-## Attributions and licences
+## Attributions and licenses
-Attributions and licences are inside the app in *Settings -> Attributions* view.
+Attributions and licenses are inside the app in *Settings -> Attributions* view.
 You cannot redistribute the app.

 Francis Clavette © 2016.
 All rights reserved.